hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/7-output-signal-set-info.md

 #### Interlock abnormal warning

-When the waiting time in the wait statement of the job program exceeds the time set in the \[Interlock Abnormal Time\] option in the \[System&gt; 2: Control Parameter&gt; 1: Control Environment Setting\] menu, this function is used to output this state to the outside.
+When the waiting time in the wait statement of the job program exceeds the time set in the `[Interlock Abnormal Time]` option in the `[System - 2: Control Parameter - 1: Control Environment Setting]` menu, this function is used to output this state to the outside.

 Error/Warning output bit, Error/Warning output selection and Error/Warning output strobe